-Royal Oak postman helps Santa reply to letters
+Royal Oak mail carrier helps Santa reply to letters

 Royal Oak — Yes, Virginia, there is a Santa Claus — just ask Royal Oak postal carrier John Dick, a self-described Santa’s elf who is in charge of answering hundreds of letters addressed to the big man at the North Pole.

 “I work with about 20 other elves who volunteer to answer the letters,” said Dick, who took over the volunteer job in Royal Oak about eight years ago.

 All letters addressed to Santa at 1 Candy Cane Lane, North Pole, 48068, end up at the Royal Oak post office from around southeast Michigan.

 There is a special red, white and green box in the lobby of the post office where school children drop many of the letters.

 The letters in Royal Oak are answered on Dick’s own time, but he says the effort is worth it.

 Each year Santa shows up in the post office lobby for a visit after catching a lift in from the Royal Oak Fire Department.